lucidworks/lucidworks-training-files/Machine Learning 4.0.1/README.md

 ### Lab 1.
 Spark and Data Prep

 #### Slide 6: Machine Setup—Editing fusion.properties
-Some of the dashes containing jvm values are pdf dashes which will not work in Fuaion Here are the corrected copy/paste values:
+Some of the dashes containing jvm values are pdf dashes which will not work in Fusion Here are the corrected copy/paste values:

 ```